CybercentreCanada/Maco/README.md

 ```

 ## CLI output example
-The CLI is helpful for using your extractors in a standalone system, such as on in reverse engenering environment.
+The CLI is helpful for using your extractors in a standalone system, such as in an reverse engineering environment.

 ```bash
 > maco demo_extractors/ /usr/lib --include Complex